mtaylor/undercloud-live/README.md

    Review the templates and make any changes you'd like (to increate ram, etc).

-1. [HOST] Before starting the vm for the leaf node, edit it's libvirt xml and add the following as an additional network interface.
+1. [HOST] Before starting the vm for the leaf node, edit it's libvirt xml and add the following as an additional network interface (this is already added in the templates above, so if you used those, you don't need to do this step).

         <interface type='network'>
             <source network='brbm'/>